-3. Dialogue with companies
+3. Dialogues with companies

-As well as obtaining information through primary and secondary research, Raiffeisen KAG also enters into corporate dialogue in order to obtain a clearer picture of companies' financial position as well as sustainability issues within these companies.
-Dialogue with companies may be pursued through direct or indirect contact, company visits, conferences and conference calls.
+As well as obtaining information through primary and secondary research, Raiffeisen KAG also enters into business dialogues in order to obtain a clearer picture of companies' financial position as well as sustainability issues within these companies.
+Dialogues with companies may be pursued through direct or indirect contact, company visits, conferences and conference calls.